Zemon-tech/Genzy/docs/PWA.md

-# Progressive Web App (PWA) Implementation for Genzy
+# Progressive Web App (PWA) Implementation for Haven

-This document outlines the Progressive Web App implementation for the Genzy e-commerce platform.
+This document outlines the Progressive Web App implementation for the Haven e-commerce platform.

 ## Features Implemented